Get insider access

 Office

 The Dell S2722QC is a 27-inch, 4k monitor aimed at productivity.
 It's an updated version of the Dell S2721QS with a different selection of inputs.
-The Dell S2722QC has a USB-C input that supports DisplayPort Alt Mode with power delivery, allowing you to connect your laptop to display an image and charge it with the same cable.
-It has additional features for productivity, like Picture-in-Picture and Picture-by-Picture modes, so two connected devices can display their content simultaneously on the screen.
-It also has FreeSync variable refresh rate (VRR) support for a nearly tear-free gaming experience, though it's otherwise limited in gaming features.
+This monitor has a USB-C input that supports DisplayPort Alt Mode with power delivery, allowing you to connect your laptop to display an image and charge it with the same cable.
+It has additional productivity features, like Picture-in-Picture and Picture-by-Picture modes, so you can display images from two different sources at the same time.
+It also has FreeSync VRR support to reduce screen tearing, though it's otherwise limited in gaming features.

 Our Verdict